For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 COOP 500 is a 10-week course designed to prepare graduate students for their cooperative education (co-op) experiences and to develop career planning and job search skills that will remain relevant throughout their careers.

-All full-time undergraduate students are paired with advisors that support them throughout their entire time at Drexel as part of their Student Success Team.
+At Drexel University, all full-time undergraduate students are paired with advisors that support them throughout their entire time at Drexel.
+These staff members are part of what make up every student's Success Team.